Blockchain-Alchemy/GRAT/README.md

 ## What's Next

-Grat is already so awesome!
-But it can be even more Awesome!
+Grat is already so awesomem, but it can be even more Awesome!
-There is still so much that needs to be done before we realease GRAT into the world.
+There is still so much that needs to be done before we realease GRAT into the wild.

 - [ ] Create **Tutorial**
 - [ ] Build **Recipes** Library